Germanes Achieve A Growth Spurt

 The periodic nature of the elements foretells that silicon, germanium, and tin in group 14 should behave like carbon positioned above them and form linear chain molecules.
 Chemists have had success in making polymeric materials from silicon, germanium, and tin and oligomers of silicon and tin as short-chain models for the polymers.
 However, they have had limited luck in developing a suitable high-yield synthesis of germanium oligomers.

 The promise of new optical and electronic properties of the germanium compounds has prompted one research team to keep trying.
-Kimberly D. Roewe and Charles S. Weinert of Oklahoma State University and coworkers have now reported a synthetic method for making linear germanes, which includes a hexagermane compound—the longest linear molecular germane characterized to date.
-Roewe and Weinert presented their work in talks this week in the Inorganic Chemistry Division at the American Chemical Society national meeting in Indianapolis.
+Kimberly D. Roewe and Charles S. Weinert of Oklahoma State University and coworkers have now reported a synthetic method for making linear germanes, including a hexagermane compound—the longest linear molecular germane characterized to date.
+Roewe and Weinert presented their work in talks last week in the Division of Inorganic Chemistry at the American Chemical Society national meeting in Indianapolis.

-“This is an important accomplishment,” commented organometallic chemist Lawrence R. Sita of the University of Maryland, College Park.
+“This is an important accomplishment,” said organometallic chemist Lawrence R. Sita of the University of Maryland, College Park.
 Germanium lies at an interesting part of the periodic table, Sita said.
 It is not quite a formal nonmetal like silicon or a metal like tin.
 “Chemists a generation ago first explored the related silicon and tin chemistry but left off without nailing down the germanium analogs,” Sita added.
-Being able to prepare and study the germanium oligomers “is not as easy.”

-Although the germanes are structurally analogous to saturated alkanes, they act electronically more like alkenes, Weinert noted.
-For example, they exhibit σ-electron delocalization, leading to potentially useful optical and electronic properties.

 Join the conversation